daos-stack/daos/doc/admin/administration.md

 by a quick, 4Hz blinking amber light.
 The device will quickly blink by default for about 60 seconds and then return to the default "OFF" state.

-- Locate an Evicted SSD: `dmg storage set nvme-faulty`
+- Locate an Evicted SSD:

 If an NVMe SSD is evicted, the status LED on the VMD device is set to a "FAULT" state, represented by a solidly ON amber light.
 No additional command apart from